 New Test Administrator

-Test administrators brand new to administering the Smarter Balanced for ELA or mathematics, CAST, or CSA should complete the entirety of this optional course, starting with the Overview of the CAASPP section.
+Test administrators new to administering the Smarter Balanced for ELA and mathematics, CAST, or CSA should complete the entirety of this optional course, starting with the Overview of the CAASPP section.

 Experienced Test Administrator

-Test administrators who have administered the Smarter Balanced for ELA or mathematics, CAST, or CSA in previous years should watch the new videos within the During Administration of the CAASPP section.
+Test administrators who have administered the Smarter Balanced for ELA and mathematics, CAST, or CSA in previous years should watch the videos within the During Administration of the CAASPP section.

 Overview of the CAASPP

-This section provides an overview of each of the assessments part of the CAASPP that test administrators would be responsible for administering.
-The California Assessment Timeline Flyer and the following video provides a quick overview of assessments in California.
-Test administrators should watch only the videos relevant to the test they will be administering.
+This section provides an overview of each part of the CAASPP that test administrators will be responsible for administering.
+The California Assessment Timeline flyer and the following video provide a quick overview of assessments in California.

 Smarter Balanced Summative Assessments for ELA and Mathematics

-Students in grades three through eight and grade eleven will take the summative tests for both ELA and mathematics.
+Students in grades three through eight and grade eleven will take the summative assessments for both ELA and mathematics.

-Students in grades five and eight and in high school will take the CAST, with approximately two hours of total testing time for each student.
+Students in grade five, grade eight, and high school will take the CAST.
 The CAST is administered once to each student while that student is in high school.
-All students must take the CAST by the end of grade twelve, but have the option of testing in grade ten or grade eleven.
+All students must take the CAST by the end of grade twelve but have the option of testing in grade ten or grade eleven.

-This video discusses the California Next Generation Science Standards and how they are built into the CAST.
-The video has information about the structure of the CAST and the types of questions students can expect to see on the assessment.
+The following video discusses the California Next Generation Science Standards and how they are built into the CAST.
+The video has information about the structure of the CAST and the types of questions students can expect to encounter on the assessment.

-The CSA, presented in Spanish, is available to serve the more than 1.2 million students who speak Spanish as their primary language, as well as those who are learning Spanish as an additional language.
-The CSA measures a student's competency in Spanish reading/language arts, provides student-level data in Spanish competency, and evaluates the implementation of Spanish reading/language arts programs at the local level.
+The CSA, presented in Spanish, is available to students who speak Spanish as their primary language, as well as those who are learning Spanish as an additional language.
+The CSA measures a student's literacy in Spanish reading/language arts, provides student-level data in Spanish literacy, and evaluates the implementation of Spanish reading/language arts programs at the local level.
 Currently, the CSA does not meet the requirements identified in California Education Code, Section 51460(a) of the State Seal of Biliteracy.

-The What is the CSA? video explains what the CSA is and its benefits:
+The Bilingualism and the CSA video explains what the CSA is and its benefits [00:06:17]: